elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 ## Open questions and things to solve

 ### Memory consumption

-In cluster mode, node options such as `max-old-space-size` will be used by all processes.
+In clustered mode, node options such as `max-old-space-size` will be used by all processes.

 E.g using `--max-old-space-size=1024` in a 2 workers cluster would have a maximum memory usage of 3gb (1 coordinator + 2 workers).

 If this something we will need to document somewhere?

 ### Workers error handling

-When using `cluster`, the common best practice is to have the coordinator recreate workers when they terminate unexpectedly.
+When using `cluster`, the common best practice is to have the coordinator recreate ('restart') workers when they terminate unexpectedly.
 However, given Kibana's architecture, some failures are not recoverable (workers failing because of config validation, failed migration...).

 For instance, if a worker (well, all workers) terminates because of an invalid configuration property, it doesn't make